sanikabhat/LearningModernDataStack/README.md

 - Once you're in, start a new project and create a VM.
     - Go to create new project and give it a suitable name.
 (The name cannot be changed later)
     - Under the navigation menu, select Compute Engine -> Virtual Instances and select your project under the dropdown.
+    - Enable the Compute Engine API.
+    - I configured the VM with the following settings : Region: us-east4, Zone: c, OS: Ubuntu 20.04 LTS, Balanced persistent disk, 30 GB and rest are the default settings